mgrechanik/gridviewfilterfix/README.md

 ## How to use  <span id="use"></span>

-Add the following line of code to your main configuration file:
+Add the following lines of code to your main configuration file:
 1) For Bootstrap 4
 ```php
     'container' => [